Britain's FTSE boosted by commodities rally

 “This is a really bad figure and there will be consequences,” Ken Odeluga, market analyst at City Index, said, adding that he expected the Federal Reserve to soften its hawkish tone.

-Mining shares gained 3.8 percent, the sector’s biggest daily gain in a month and half, and energy shares were also up 1.2 percent as oil and copper prices rose.
+Mining shares gained 2.5 percent and energy shares were also up 1.6 percent as oil and copper prices rose.

 Brent crude climbed above $50 a barrel to near seven-month highs, despite an OPEC meeting that yielded no deal on a supply ceiling.
 Investors took heart from Saudi Arabia’s pledge not to flood the market and from a decline in U.S. crude supply.